LLaRA: Large Language-Recommendation Assistant: Experiments and Results

-\begin{itemize} \item \textbf{Numerical Index:} The items in the textual prompts are represented as numerical indices.
-They are treated in the same manner as other words in the prompt when processed by the LLM tokenizer. \item \textbf{Behavioral Token:} The items are represented using behavioral tokens projected from the sequential recommender space, employing the identical adapter architecture as LLaRA. \item \textbf{Textual Feature:} The items in the textual prompts are represented by their respective titles. \item \textbf{Hybrid Representation:} LLaRA proposes to represent items with the fusion of behavioral tokens and textual tokens. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Numerical Index:} The items in the textual prompts are represented as numerical indices. \item \textbf{Behavioral Token:} The items are represented using behavioral tokens projected from the sequential recommender space, employing the identical projector architecture as LLaRA. \item \textbf{Textual Feature:} The items in the textual prompts are represented by their respective titles. \item \textbf{Hybrid Representation:} LLaRA proposes to represent items with the fusion of behavioral tokens and textual tokens. \end{itemize}

-Each method is trained with the same experimental setting and the results are demonstrated in Figure \ref{ItemRepresentationResult}.
-We observe that the item representation approach utilized by LLaRA surpasses other methods in terms of HitRatio@1 across both datasets.
-This not only corroborates the effectiveness of our innovative item representation method, but also proves the insufficiency of solely relying on semantic information (\ie textual metadata) or sequential information (\ie behavioral tokens).
+The results are shown in Figure \ref{ItemRepresentationResult}, and we can observe that the item representation approach utilized by LLaRA surpasses other methods in terms of HitRatio@1 across all three datasets.
+This not only corroborates the effectiveness of our innovative item representation method, but also illustrates the insufficiency of solely relying on semantic information (\ie textual metadata) or sequential information (\ie behavioral tokens).

-Regarding numerical indices, no information is initially stored in LLMs for these indices.
+Concerning numerical indices, no information is initially stored in LLMs for these indices.
 The numerical indices are processed as plain text by LLMs, culminating in their separation into several tokens by the LLM tokenizer.
 In the case of behavioral tokens, the LLM merely capitalizes on the distribution of the inputted behavioral embeddings, without eliciting the knowledge encapsulated within the LLM.
-With respect to textual features, the sequential behavioral patterns of users are absent, allowing the LLM to solely infer the correlations among items in a user's historical interactions, guided by the background knowledge of these items preserved in the LLM.
-In contrast, LLaRA integrates both semantic and sequential information, thereby improving performance in sequential recommendation.
+As for textual features, users' behavioral patterns are absent, allowing the LLM to solely infer the correlations among items in a user's historical interactions, guided by the background knowledge of these items preserved in the LLM.
+In contrast, LLaRA integrates both world knowledge and sequential information, thereby improving performance in sequential recommendation.